ome/omero-guide-mde/docs/mde_predefineObjects.rst

 #.
 Now you can copy - paste the object properties definied under <ObjectDef> for this object and then specify the Values.

 NOTE: You can specify different predefined values for the same object by generate multi ``<ObjectPre>`` elements for this object.
-The OMERO.mde than shows you a table of available Elements Predefinitions) for this object.
+OMERO.mde than shows you a table of available Elements Predefinitions) for this object.